gowebly/gowebly/README.md

 gowebly create built-in unocss
 ```

-Done! 🎉 Your amazing Go web app with [htmx][htmx_url] &
+That's it!
+Your amazing Go web app with [htmx][htmx_url] &
 [hyperscript][hyperscript_url], and (_optionally_) **CSS framework**
 features are available in your Go HTML templates.
-Let's make useful project
+Let's make useful web project
-and deploy it to the Internet 🚀
+and deploy them to the Internet 🚀

 ### 🐳 Docker-way to quick start